 At our 2011 Annual Meeting of Shareholders, we provided our shareholders with the opportunity to cast an advisory vote on executive compensation.
-97% of the votes cast on this "say on pay" proposal were voted in favor of the proposal supporting the compensation of our named executive officers as set forth and described in last year's Proxy Statement.
-Reflecting upon the overwhelmingly favorable results of the say on pay vote, we believe this indicates that our shareholders are generally supportive of our approach to executive compensation and therefore chose not to make any substantive changes to our executive compensation program.
+97% of the votes cast on this "say on pay" proposal were voted in favor of the proposal supporting the compensation of our named executive officers as set forth and described in the 2011 Proxy Statement.
+With the overwhelmingly favorable results of the 2011 say on pay vote, we believe this indicates that our shareholders are generally supportive of our approach to executive compensation and chose to maintain the structure and components of our executive compensation program.
 At the 2011 Annual Meeting, our shareholders also voted in favor of the proposal to hold say on pay votes every three years.
 In the future, we will continue to consider the outcome of our triennial say on pay votes when making compensation decisions regarding the named executive officers.